Introduction

 - To explore the barriers and facilitators to the implementation of toothbrushing programmes at commissioner, trainer, organisation, practitioner, parent, and child levels

-- To co-design, with stakeholders an implementation toolkit including appropriate guidance for stakeholders involved at all levels of implementation of a toothbrushing programme (i.e., commissioners, practitioners etc)
+- To co-design, with stakeholders an implementation toolkit including appropriate guidance for stakeholders involved at all levels of implementation of a toothbrushing programme (i.e., policymaker/commissioner, oral health provider, nursery/school staff, parents, and children)

-- To pilot test the section of the implementation toolkit aimed at school/practitioners
+- To pilot test the section of the implementation toolkit with the targeted population

 Outcomes

-- A comprehensive stocktake of toothbrushing programmes at the beginning and the end of the project capturing key information such as number of programmes running in England, number of children involved, who has been targeted (e.g., age, level of deprivation), duration, funding and delivery method.
+- A series of comprehensive stocktakes and geographical maps of toothbrushing programmes throughout the project capturing key information such as number of programmes running in England, number of children involved, who has been targeted (e.g., age, level of deprivation), duration, funding and delivery method.
 The results of the first national stocktake are published in the British Dental Journal, (view the publication here).

 - Identification of barriers to implementation and the key determinants of implementation success.